Teenage Mutant Ninja Turtles: Live-action series (1997–1998)

 In 1997–1998, a live-action series, Ninja Turtles: The Next Mutation, aired on Fox.
 It introduced a female turtle, Venus de Milo, skilled in the mystical arts of the shinobi.
 The Next Mutation Turtles made a guest appearance on Power Rangers in Space.
 The Next Mutation was canceled after one season of 26 episodes.

 Second animated series (2003–2009)

-In 2003, a new TMNT series produced by 4Kids Entertainment began airing on the "FoxBox" (later renamed "4Kids TV") programming block.
-It later moved to "The CW4Kids" block.
+In 2003, a new Teenage Mutant Ninja Turtles series, produced by 4Kids Entertainment, began airing on FoxBox.
+It moved to "The CW4Kids" block.
 The series was co-produced by Mirage Studios, and Mirage owned one-third of the rights to the series.
-Mirage's significant stake in creative control resulted in a cartoon that hews more closely to the original comics, creating a darker and more mature tone than the 1987 cartoon, though still considered appropriate for younger viewers.
+Mirage's stake in creative control resulted in a cartoon closer to the original comics, creating a darker tone than the 1987 cartoon, though still considered appropriate for younger viewers.
 This series lasted until 2009, ending with a feature-length television film, Turtles Forever, which was produced for the 25th anniversary of the franchise.